Decorating a luxurious HGTV or Pinterest-worthy home can be expensive!

 While white works best for a polished look, you can also add colour.
 For the most sophisticated and elegant look, paint your moulding the same colour as your walls.

-Your sofa is one of the most important furniture you’ll ever buy for your home and might require most of your budget.
+Your sofa is one of the most important pieces of furniture you’ll ever buy for your home and might require most of your budget.

 It’s the focus of your space, important for comfort purposes, and it’s something you could have for two decades or more!